infoSystemsAnalysisDesign/BinderApplication/README.md

 # BinderApplication
-This is the branch Madelyn is working in to prevent nightmares with the master branch.
+This is the master branch.
+DO NOT push without checking with rest of team unless you know you're not going to break Binder <3